-Mr. Ghasemi's experience qualifying him for service as a member of the Board of Directors includes over seventeen years experience in executive positions and over fifteen years experience as a board member with global leaders in industries ranging from specialty chemicals to engineering to industrial gases.
+Mr. Ghasemi's experience qualifying him for service as a member of the Board of Directors includes nearly twenty years experience in executive positions, and over fifteen years experience as a board member with global leaders in industries ranging from specialty chemicals to engineering to industrial gases.

 Howard I. Hoffen.
 Mr. Hoffen has been a Director of EnerSys since November 2000.
 He is currently the Chairman, Chief Executive Officer, and a Managing Director of Metalmark Capital LLC, an investment center of Citi Alternative Investments that is focused on private equity.
 Mr. Hoffen was a founding member of Metalmark in 2004, and served as Chairman and Chief Executive Officer of Morgan Stanley Capital Partners from 2001 to 2004, after having performed various roles in the private equity group since he joined Morgan Stanley in 1985.
-He serves as a Director of Union Drilling, Inc., which is listed on the NASDAQ Stock Market.
+He serves as a Director of Pacific Coast Energy Holdings LLC (the general partner of Pacific Coast Oil Trust, whose trust units are listed on The New York Stock Exchange).
+Mr. Hoffen also served on the Board of Directors of Union Drilling, Inc., which provides contract land drilling services and equipment to oil and gas producers in the U.S. and whose shares were listed on the NASDAQ Stock Market, from December 1997 until November 2012, the effective date of its acquisition by a private equity fund.
 He is also a Director of several private companies.
 Mr. Hoffen received his Master of Business Administration degree from Harvard Business School and his Bachelor of Science degree from Columbia University.
 Mr. Hoffen was appointed to serve on our Board by Metalmark, pursuant to the Securityholder Agreement.